ClickHouse/ClickHouse/docs/en/sql-reference/data-types/date.md

 # Date {#data_type-date}

-A date.
+The date.
 Stored in two bytes as the number of days since 1970-01-01 (unsigned).
 Allows storing values from just after the beginning of the Unix Epoch to the upper threshold defined by a constant at the compilation stage (currently, this is until the year 2149, but the final fully-supported year is 2148).

 The date value is stored without the time zone.

 ## Examples {#examples}

-**1.** Creating a table with a `DateTime`-type column and inserting data into it:
+Creating a table with a `DateTime`-type column and inserting data into it:

 ``` sql
 CREATE TABLE dt